ES0R/mlops_project/reports/README.md

 >
 > Answer:

-In total we have implemented 6 tests.
-3 tests were related to the data part of our code and 3 tests were related to the model construction of our code.
-We didn't do a lot of testing, however, we believe that the tests we ended up doing were all essential parts.
-For testing the data part of our code, we included tests that would check if the number of images matched the number of annotations, which is extremely important.
+In total we implemented 6 tests.
+3 tests were related to the data part and 3 tests were related to the model construction of our code.
+For testing the data part, we included tests that would check if the number of images matched the number of annotations.
 We also included tests to check whether the image tensors and annotation tensors were the correct dimensions.
-For the model we tested the correctness and feasibility of the construction of the models.
-For this we would check whether the output features of one layer actually corresponded with the input features of the subsequent layer, to ensure that the model construction was consistent and cohesive.
+For the model we tested the correctness of the construction of the models.
+For this we would check whether the output features of one layer actually corresponded with the input features of the subsequent layer.

 ### Question 8